ISO 14040 and ISO 14044 standards explained

 Think of a Life Cycle Assessment (LCA) as a magnifying glass that allows you to examine a product’s environmental footprint throughout its life cycle – from the extraction of raw materials to its final disposal.
 But how do you make sure your LCA is robust and credible?
 That’s where ISO 14040 and ISO 14044 come in.
 These internationally recognised guidelines are the gold standard for conducting LCAs and are essential for creating LCAs that stakeholders can trust.

 • ISO 14040: This standard provides the foundational principles and framework for LCAs.
 It defines what a product life cycle is and provides high-level guidelines for each phase of the LCA process, from setting goals and deciding the study’s scope to interpreting the results.
-Consider ISO 14040 as the backbone of the LCA process, ensuring a consistent approach.
+Consider ISO 14040 as the foundation of the LCA process, ensuring a consistent approach.

 • ISO 14044: Building on ISO 14040, this standard deep dives into how to conduct an LCA, with detailed guidance for implementing each step of an LCA.
 It has criteria for topics including data quality, impact categories and how to report results which makes sure the LCAs are credible and reliable.